A shitty first draft

 Turning bad writing into good writing

-When setting out to write something, there is one hurdle that seems extremely difficult for some to pass.
-That is to start writing.
+When setting out to write something, there is one hurdle that people seem to struggle with.

-The problem with that, apart from the fact that I wasn’t producing anything of value to anyone but me, is that no matter how much information I got I had no idea if other people would like the idea that I had.
+The problem, apart from the fact that I wasn’t producing anything, is that no matter how much information I got I had no idea if other people would like the idea that I had.

-This version is for your eyes only.
+This shitty first draft is for your eyes only.
 This means that you also have the option of throwing it away and writing a shitty second draft.
 Heck, most of the time when I write a blog post I end up splitting my shitty first draft into three separate blog posts, of which one gets discarded the very next day.

-Writing code is one such area.
-I find it much easier to think when I have some piece of code in front of me, even if I know I will throw it away.
-But it works equally well for a proposal for a board meeting or an email to a potential customer.
+When writing code for example.
+I find it much easier to think when I have some piece of code in front of me.
+Even if I know I will throw it away.
+But as soon as I have something I can start tweaking it.
+I'll have taken a step, and now I have more information.

-The point is that you need to take that first step of the journey to be able to reach your destination.
+Taking that first step is often all you need to be able to reach your destination.

 Heads up!